 - 4301 All classes for which rules are provided herein must be conducted accordingly.
 If rules of the IHSA do not apply to any given situation, the rules of the USEF and/or the AQHA shall govern. - 4302 Care and control of horses including any drugs or medications administered shall be the sole prerogative of the horse provider or their designated representative.
-Administration of drugs and medications shall be limited to therapeutic use only and used for the well-being of the horse.
+Administration of drugs and medications shall be limited to therapeutic use only, and used for the well-being of the horse.
 The administration of central nervous system drugs is prohibited in IHSA competition.
-See Rule 3401.J

-At the June meeting, the National Steward will randomly select one IHSA competition in each Zone to be tested for CNS drugs.
+See Rule 3501.J At the June meeting, the National Steward will randomly select one IHSA competition in each Zone to be tested for CNS drugs.
 This would require no more than one horse/random selection to be tested.
-The IHSA will hire the veterinarian, chosen by the show manager, and would receive the results and hand down the appropriate penalties for violations.
+The IHSA would hire the veterinarian, chosen by the show manager, and would receive the results and hand down the appropriate penalties for violations.

-- 4303 A class in operation at the time of the stopping of a show for any reason shall cease and no placements shall be made. - 4304 In the event that a class in which horses compete individually is stopped while in progress, due to storm, accident, or other emergency, the following procedure shall govern: - A. If the class is continued at the same session of the show, it shall proceed from the point at which it was stopped. - B. If the class is continued at a succeeding session of the show, it shall be held over in its entirety and no scores credited in the first session shall count. - 4305 If the class in which horses compete together is stopped while in progress due to storm, accident, re-ride or other emergency, the class (or test), when recommenced, shall proceed from where it was stopped.
-If the judge determines that they are not able to fairly judge the affected rider, the class will be held over in its entirety, and no consideration shall be given to the performance during the original session. - 4306 If a show is stopped while in progress and is unable to recommence, no points will be awarded for the show. - 4307 Special classes may be offered by the show committee if time and horse availability permit; but they must be scheduled after the regular over fences classes are completed and are not covered by IHSA insurance. - 4308 It is recommended that fences consist of natural posts and rails, painted rails, brush, oxers (but not square oxers), coops, gates, walls, aikens.
+- 4303 A class in operation at the time of the stopping of a show for any reason shall cease and no placements shall be made. - 4304 In the event that a class in which horses compete individually is stopped while in progress, due to storm, accident, or other emergency, the following procedure shall govern: - 1.
+If the class is continued at the same session of the show, it shall proceed from the point at which it was stopped. - 2.
+If the class is continued at a succeeding session of the show, it shall be held over in its entirety and no scores credited in the first session shall count. - 4305 If the class in which horses compete together is stopped while in progress due to storm, accident, re-ride or other emergency, the class (or test), when recommenced, shall be held over in its entirety, and no consideration shall be given to the performance during the original session. - 4306 If a show is stopped while in progress and is unable to recommence, no points will be awarded for the show. - 4307 Special classes may be offered by the show committee if time and horse availability permit; but they must be scheduled after the regular over fences classes are completed. - 4308 It is recommended that fences consist of natural posts and rails, painted rails, brush, oxers (but not square oxers), coops, gates, walls, aikens.
 Coops that are hinged at the top and free at the bottom are prohibited.
 All fences must have wings at least 12 inches higher than the top of the fence.
 Ground lines are mandatory. - 4309 All horses to be used in over fences classes must be schooled over the courses prior to the show.
-On the day of the show, no rider entered may school a horse to be used in the show prior to that rider having competed in his/her their own classes.
-For the current National Horse Show schooling rules, please see Rule 7704.

-Western horses may be schooled with roweled spurs, in accordance with the wishes of the horse provider.
-Western horses should be schooled in the manner which best prepares them for the class.
+On the day of the show, no rider entered may school a horse to be used in the show prior to that rider having competed in his/her own classes.
+For the current National Horse Show schooling policy, see the IHSA website.
+Western horses may be schooled with rowelled spurs, in accordance with the wishes of the horse provider.
+Western horses should be schooled in the manner which best prepares them for the class. - 4310 Small or medium ponies shall not be used in IHSA shows.